GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_ContinuousControl/README.md

 ## Installation

 Check out the repository and navigate into this project's root folder (`cd Project_ContinuousControl`).
-A simple install script is provided which installs all necessary Python dependencies and downloads the required Unity environments.
+A simple install script is provided which installs all necessary Python dependencies and another script which downloads the required Unity environments.
 As a pre-requisite, Python 3 must be installed on your system.

 ```
-$ pip install -e .
+$ pip install .
+$ python ./environment/download_environment.py
 ```

 Once this command executes, it should be possible to immediately run the application as described below.
 Note that it